balanced/balanced-docs/api/rev1/api/bank-accounts.rst

   .. dcode:: scenario bank_account_create

-Retrieve a Bank Account
+Fetch a Bank Account
 -----------------------

-Retrieves the details of a previously created bank account.
+Fetches the details of a previously created bank account.

 .. container:: method-description